cstubben/pmcXML/README.md

 ## Find relevant publications

 The next step is to find publications containing any *B. pseudomallei* K96243 locus tag.
 Searching for a single locus tag in a full-text database like PMC is straightforward, for example, enter "BPSS1492" in the search box and this returns 10 articles (accessed May 20, 2013).
-To find all full-text articles with any locus tag, we use the tag prefix and first digit from the GFF3 file to build wildcard searches, in this case "(BPSL0* OR BPSL1* OR BPSL2* OR BPSL3* OR BPSS0* OR BPSS1* OR BPSS2*)" since there are two chromosomes.
+To find all full-text articles with any locus tag, we use the tag prefix and first digit from the GFF3 file to build a wildcard search, in this case "(BPSL0* OR BPSL1* OR BPSL2* OR BPSL3* OR BPSS0* OR BPSS1* OR BPSS2*)" since there are two chromosomes.
 We restrict the number of spurious matches by limiting the results to articles with the genus name in the title or abstract.
-We also find matches to articles in the OA subset only since these are available for text-mining as XML.
+We also find matches to articles in the OA subset since these are available for text-mining as XML.
 This query returns 46 [publications](/inst/doc/bp_refs.tab).

 	tags <- "(BPSL0* OR BPSL1* OR BPSL2* OR BPSL3* OR BPSS0* OR BPSS1* OR BPSS2*)"